Skip to main content

 Other ways to prevent social loafing

 • Present individuals with data by displaying essential metrics on a dashboard.
-This can illustrate the tasks needed to accomplish goals.
+This illustrates the tasks needed to accomplish goals.

 • Provide clarity in the business vision by giving people a clear mission and purpose.
-This helps them feel connected to what they are doing as part of a larger organization, reuniting everyone with a common goal.
+This helps them feel connected to what they’re doing as part of a larger organization, uniting everyone behind a common goal.

-• Introduce software to help track and control staff output.
+• Introduce software to track team output and make individual contributions visible.

 Do you want to discover previous employee research faster?